EastTexasSoftware/rbmq_pub/README.md

 ## Producer

-Now the cusomer is running, we can start the producer.
+We can start the producer now that the consumer is running.

-Before producing we need to setup a connection to the RabbitMQ broker like we did in the consumer.
+Before producing we need to setup a connection to the RabbitMQ broker just like we did in the consumer.

 ``` csharp
 ConnectionFactory connectionFactory = new ConnectionFactory() { HostName = "localhost" };